CyanogenMod/android_device_bn_omap4-common/README.md

 Copyright 2013 - The CyanogenMod Project

-Common device configuration for Amazon Kindle Fire's (HD and non-HD)
+Common device configuration for Barnes and Noble's Nook devices (Nook Tablet for now)